-Outfitting an HVAC system with updated coils will not only improve air quality, but also lower your company’s total expenses.
+Outfitting a commercial HVAC system with updated coils will not only improve air quality, but also lower your company’s total expenses.
 In fact, U.S. Environmental Protection Agency data suggests that commercial buildings unnecessarily use 30 percent of the energy they consume, according to Honeywell.
 Additionally, for many businesses, energy consumption is one of the largest operating costs for the building itself.

 For a company that has large inventories in warehouses or operates within an expansive industrial plant, energy consumption can be especially exacerbated to account for the sheer size of the building.
 Further, with production floors home to potentially hundreds or thousands of workers and heavy equipment relying on supplies of electricity to manufacture products and services, the importance of cost savings can not be understated.